carlosdagos/purescript-malaga-demo/presentation.md

     log (head myList)    -- Prints "Just 1" log (head emptyList) -- Prints "Nothing"

 -- ^ Can that be abstracted?
-Yes.
 ```

 ---